-The underwriter must ensure that the appraised value is well supported and does not include material deficiencies affecting the value conclusion.
-The collateral assessment is especially important in soft markets and those experiencing price declines and/or volatility.
 The appraised value should be consistent with the insurance application and incorporated into the LTV calculation as prescribed by policy.
 Unless otherwise described, National MI defers to GSE appraisal review requirements.

-Appraisal Review with Fannie Mae Collateral Underwriter[®] (CU[®])
+Appraisal Review with Fannie Mae Collateral Underwriter® (CU®)

 If the CU[®] Score is <= 2.5 and the following documentation requirements and criteria are satisfied, National MI will deem the value conclusion to be considered approved/validated and no further assessment of the appraisal is required: